Richard Beinecke, DPA

 - International behavioral

-Professor Beinecke is chair of Suffolk's Institute for Public Service and a member of the Healthcare Administration Department.
+Professor Beinecke is a professor of both public and healthcare administration.
 He teaches U.S. Health Policy, graduate and undergraduate versions of Global Health, and Leadership for an Interconnected World.
 His expertise in healthcare administration is rooted in extensive experience that spans the public and private sectors in the United States and abroad.
 He has conducted research and written on Medicaid behavioral health managed care, HIV/AIDS services, global mental health leadership, and how to best implement evidence-based practices.

 Among many academic positions, Professor Beinecke has been a faculty fellow at the Sawyer Business School’s Center for Innovation and Change Leadership.
 For more than 15 years, he was the principal evaluator of the Massachusetts Behavioral Health Program, and he published more than a dozen articles and gave many presentations on those studies.
 During this period he was also a primary evaluator of the Ryan White Title I HIV/AIDS programs in the Boston area.